dryu99/boonwegig-pub/README.md

 ##  Frontend TODOs
+- [ ] make tooltip appear on
+  - [ ] dates
+  - [ ]
+- [ ] optimize db query (or rather, benchmark and see)
+  - [ ] think we should consider not casting venue to an object, and just add first class fields to the clientmusicevent class
 - [ ] add 404 page
 - [x] delete icon svgs !!!
 - [x] the loader seems to move a div above or sth, check by adding a wait